 After regrouping outside we checked all the equipment.
-Both the tempature gauge and walkie talkies needed their batteries changed.
-What is weird about this is both of them had been just been refreshed before the investigation.
-These batteries should have lasted months.
-Another weird thing is another group members recording device stopped when they noises got closer.
+Both the temperature gauge and walkie-talkies needed their batteries changed.
+What is weird about this is both of them had just been refreshed before the investigation.
+These batteries should have lasted days.
+Another weird thing is another group members recording device stopped when the noises got closer.
 There was no one near the device.
 On the way back we heard the jail bell ring twice (Alison stated that it never had happened before) and also the between yards buzzer went off.
 Very unusual indeed.

 Let me state that all the above did happen and is real.
 No gimmicks or pranks.
 We have audio evidence that all this took place.
 Thank you Alison for an amazing night.
-For one that has been searching for such an experience for years, I owe you and the gaols guests big time.
+For one that has been searching for such an experience for years, I owe you and the Gaols inhabitants big time.
 This tour is indeed worth it.
 Give it a go when you are next in Adelaide.
-You never know what ghostly things you may encounter.
+You never know what ghostly things you may encounter.”